 “He called looking for you a while ago,” Will said.
-He looked at his watch.
+He looked at his watch and raised his eyebrows.
 “Quite a while ago.”

 Jennifer saw that she had a missed call and a voicemail.
 She pushed the appropriate buttons and put the phone to her ear.

 “Call me,” her brother’s voice said.
 He sounded tired.

 Jennifer dialed her brother’s number and listened.
 There was one ring, and then her brother’s voice asked her to leave a message.
 He must be out of range, she thought.
 “Tag, you’re it,” she said into the phone, and then she put it back into her pocket.